-The Land Use Department shall not grant a Land Use Permit until the applicant certifies that all necessary permits have been received from those government agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+The Land Use Department shall not grant a Certificate of Zoning Ordinance Compliance until the applicant certifies that all necessary permits have been received from those government agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
 1334.
-(Amended 2013, 2021)
+(Amended 2013, 2021, 2025)